mjprzybilla/mtDNA_pipeline/README.md

 ## Bulk Genotyping

-In order to call variants within the mtDNA in bulk WGS, we are using a previously written script from *Na Cai*, who kindly shared it with us.
-The script is based on the availability of standard bam files containing all sequencing reads from WGS (both for nuclear and mitochondrial genome).
+In order to call variants within the mtDNA in bulk WGS, we adapted a previously written script from *Na Cai*, who kindly shared it.
+The script assumes the availability of standard `.bam` files containing all sequencing reads from WGS (both for nuclear and mitochondrial genome).
 The adapted version of Na's script can be found here:

 ```bash
 # file path to bash script